luminosityleds/server/src/account/README.md

 This file defines the environment variables and initalized variables with blank values for the account microservice.

 ## IUserSchema.ts
 This interface defines the structure of any object that uses the interface.
-It corresponds the data that will get entered into the MongoDB database.
+It corresponds to the data that will get entered into the MongoDB database.

 ## package.json
 This file defines the name, version, description, scripts, and dependencies of the account microservice.